-The 1,192 individuals with silicosis were exposed to silica in 491 facilities (Table 6).
-There were no silica-related inspections conducted in 2016.
-Since 1988, inspections were performed by MIOSHA at 89 (18.1%) of the 491 facilities associated with silicosis cases.
-One hundred fifty-seven (32.0%) facilities were no longer in operation, 70 (14.3%) were located out of state, 27 (5.5%) facilities no longer used silica, 74 (15.1%) workplaces were in the construction industry, eight (1.6%) were covered by the Mine Safety and Health Administration jurisdiction, and for 65 (13.2%), the specific location where the silica exposure occurred was unknown.
-There is one facility scheduled for inspection.
+The 1,197 individuals with silicosis were exposed to silica in 495 facilities (Table 6).
+There were two silica-related inspections conducted in 2017.
+Since 1988, inspections were performed by MIOSHA at 91 (18.4%) of the 495 facilities associated with silicosis cases.
+One hundred fifty-eight (31.9%) facilities were no longer in operation, 70 (14.1%) were located out of state, 27 (5.5%) facilities no longer used silica, 76 (15.4%) workplaces were in the construction industry, eight (1.6%)were covered by the Mine Safety and Health Administration jurisdiction, and for 65 (13.1%), the specific location where the silica exposure occurred was unknown.

-Air sampling for silica was conducted in 63 of the 89 facilities inspected (Table 7).
-Thirty-seven of 63 (58.7%) facilities were above the National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for silica.
+Air sampling for silica was conducted in 65 of the 91 facilities inspected (Table 7).
+MIOSHA adopted a new enforceable permissible exposure limit (PEL) of 50 ug/m, on June 23, 2018.
+This new enforceable limit is the same as the NIOSH recommended exposure level (REL).
+The previous MIOSHA PEL was 100 ug/m.
+Thirty-nine of 65 (60.0%) facilities were above the National Institute for Occupational Safety and Health (NIOSH) recommended exposure limit for silica.

-Twenty-three of the 63 (36.5%) were above the enforceable MIOSHA permissible exposure limit (PEL) for silica.
-Another two (3.2%) companies were above the MIOSHA standard for beryllium and one company was above the MIOSHA standard for silica and silver.
+Twenty-three of the 65 (35.4%) were above the old enforceable MIOSHA permissible exposure limit (PEL) of 100 ug/ m for silica.
+The two (3.1%) most recent inspections were above the new MI-OSHA PEL of 50 ug/m.
+Another two (3.1%) companies were above the MI-OSHA standard for beryllium and one company was above the MIOSHA standard for silica and silver.

-Only eight of the 71 (11.3%) facilities where the medical surveillance program was evaluated provided medical screening for silicosis for its workers that included a periodic chest x-ray interpreted by a "B" certified reader.
-Three (4.2%) companies provided periodic chest x-rays that were not interpreted by a "B" certified reader.
-Twenty-one (29.6%) only performed preemployment testing, 27 (38.0%) provided no medical surveillance, and 18 (25.4%) performed annual or biennial pulmonary function testing without chest x-rays.
+Only eight of the 73 (11.0%) facilities where the medical surveillance program was evaluated provided medical screening for silicosis for its workers that included a periodic chest x-ray interpreted by a certified B-reader.
+Three (4.1%) companies provided periodic chest x-rays that were not interpreted by a certified B-reader.
+Twenty-two (30.1%) only performed pre-employment testing, 28 (38.4%) provided no medical surveillance, and 18 (24.7%) performed annual or biennial pulmonary function testing without chest x-rays.